OnboardMetaGame/ETHGlobalHackSubmission/README.md

 partners that understand the wide range of blockchain and societal issues and develop the means to solve them through a satelite of DAOs.
 (LEARN/CONTRIBUTE)

 💰 It’s a token of tokens.
-It leverages DeFi capabilities by creating a BOARD token that will be backed by the tokens of different DAO partners that are integrated into our platform.
+The protocol leverages DeFi capabilities by creating a DEX with BOARD token we can leverae reputation based pools, that provide community members involved with governance, higher APR rates.
+The treasury will be backed by the tokens of different DAO partners that are integrated into our platform.
 This allows our community to engage as a meta-governanor and act as a protocol politician for important decisions that affect our DAO partners.
 (EARN/GOVERN)